The Asparagales order encompasses about 11,884,425 occurrences. The order currently contains 29 families, 1,122 genera, 49,606 species.

 - Members of Asparagales are usually perennial plants with fleshy to fibrous stems emerging from various subterranean storage or perennating organs.

 - The leaves of Asparagales species are strap-shaped and feature parallel venation, as is typical of monocotyledonsWhat is monocotyledons?Angiosperm having only one cotyledon.
-Cotyledon is seed leaf; the first leaf (or set of leaves) to appear during the early development of a seedling..
+Cotyledon is a seed leaf, the first leaf (or set of leaves) to appear during the early development of a seedling..

 - A large proportion of members have seeds with a black material called phytomelan in the seed coat.